Wilmer Flores: 2016

-On May 12, Flores was put on the 15-day disabled list with a left hamstring injury with his spot on the roster being taken by Sean Gilmartin.
-Flores was batting .180 with one home run and two RBIs in 50 at bats this season playing at first, second, and third base filling in as a defensive replacement for Lucas Duda, Neil Walker, and David Wright respectively.
-Flores was activated from the DL on May 29 with Matt Reynolds being sent down to make room for him on the roster.
+On May 12, Flores was put on the 15-day disabled list with a left hamstring injury, with his spot on the roster being taken by Sean Gilmartin.
+Flores was batting .180 with one home run and two RBI in 50 at-bats playing at first, second, and third base filling in as a defensive replacement for Lucas Duda, Neil Walker, and David Wright respectively.
+Flores was activated from the DL on May 29, with Matt Reynolds being sent down to make room for him on the roster.
 In five rehab games with the Binghamton Mets, Flores had batted .235 with one RBI and four hits.

 On July 3, in a home game against the Cubs, Flores became only the second Mets player to collect six hits in a game, the first being fellow Venezuelan infielder Edgardo Alfonzo, who did so in August 1999.
 In doing so, he raised his batting average 31 points from .224 to .255.
 He became the first player in Major League Baseball to accomplish the feat since C. J. Cron the day earlier and the first player in the National League to do so since Charlie Blackmon on April 4, 2014.

 On September 10, Flores injured his wrist in a collision at home plate with Atlanta Braves catcher A. J. Pierzynski.
 On September 30, the Mets announced that Flores would miss the rest of the year, including the postseason.
 On October 7, Flores underwent surgery to have part of the hamate bone in his wrist removed.

 In 2016 he batted .267/.319/.469.

 2017

 On April 21, the Mets placed Flores on the 10-day disabled list with an infection in his knee which required hospitalization and IV treatment.
 Flores broke his nose on a foul-tip in the second game of a double-header against the Houston Astros on September 2, which ended his season.
-For his 2017 campaign, Flores finished batting .271/.307/.488 with 18 home runs and 52 runs batted in in 336 at bats.
+For his 2017 campaign, Flores finished batting .271/.307/.488 with 18 home runs and 52 runs batted in in 336 at-bats.
 On defense, while primarily playing third base, he had an "outs above average" rating of -9, in the bottom 4% of MLB players.